 1. Content Depth

-Does your content thoroughly cover the topic?
-Google wants comprehensive answers, not surface summaries.
+Does your content fully cover the topic?
+Google wants complete answers, not quick summaries.

 2. Original Analysis